 As an IPMI member, volunteer to contribute to activities that advance the profession and our community.
-We appreciate the dedication and commitment of our volunteer leaders.
-Find out more below, and submit your interests below.
+Volunteers gain experience, connect with their peers, and contribute to strategic IPMI initiatives on the most critical issues and trends in our industry.
 (Not a member?
 Join or renew today.)

 - Build your professional network by forging lasting relationships with thousands of volunteers and professionals worldwide.

 - Develop and sharpen vital new skills, including leadership, collaboration and teambuilding.
 Plus, earn CAPP points.

 - Leverage opportunities to develop your personal leadership skills while making a difference in your profession, community, and life.

 - By submitting my interest as an IPMI volunteer, I agree to abide by IPMI's Confidentiality and Anti-Trust Policies.

 The APO Working Group is tasked with reviewing and updating the benchmarking criteria in the APO Matrix, the primary document guiding applicants through accreditation.
 Volunteers review existing criteria and suggest improvements to the categories, required criteria, and additional criteria needed to document excellence in parking, transportation, and mobility operations.

 Commitment: Volunteers commit to 100 percent participation to review the APO Matrix according to the proposed timeline and criteria over a two-month period.
 Virtual meetings will be scheduled to discuss, revise, and develop an updated version of the matrix over a three-month period proposed from November 2022 to January 2023.